Getting legal help

-- Be prepared to explain your legal issues clearly, and limit the number of emails you send and telephone calls you make.
-Your certificate gives your lawyer specific hours for each stage of your case.
-The time spent on emails and talking to you counts toward these hours and uses time that the lawyer could spend preparing for your case.
+- Be prepared to explain your legal issues clearly and limit the number of emails you send and calls you make—your certificate gives your lawyer a certain number of hours for each stage of your case.
+Time spent on emails and talking to you counts towards these hours and uses time that the lawyer could spend preparing for your case.

-- Bring someone to translate if the lawyer does not have an interpreter.
+- Bring someone to translate if the lawyer doesn’t have an interpreter.